Posted by Early Growth

 - Your reported cash flow accounts for all money received from business operations

-Often, you don’t really need a full audit to provide the necessary assurance of the reliability of your financial statements.
-Depending on your organization and who has requested your financial statements, you may be able to go with a different level of assurance.
+But based on experience, third-party financial statement users may request an audit when it is not necessary.
+Often, you don’t really need a full audit to provide the necessary assurance of the reliability of your key financial statements.
+Depending on your organization, financial model, and who has requested your financial statements, you may be able to go with a different level of assurance.

-Before going down the complex and costly road of a traditional audit, you should be aware of some of these other levels of assurance for your financial statements that a CPA can provide, including:
+Before going down the complex and costly road of auditing a startup , you should be aware of some of these other levels of assurance for your financial statements that a startup CPA can provide, including:

-- Compilation - Management financial information presented in a standard format, but the balances are not verified by an independent third party.
+Compilation -A list of management financial information presented in a standard format, but the balances are not verified by an independent third party.

 We suggest that our clients push out an audit as long as possible, because of the monetary and time cost—and plain old hassle.
-With the costs of audits increasing, these other assurance options can be much more appealing than a traditional audit.
+With the costs of startup audit services increasing, these other assurance options can be much more appealing than a traditional audit.

-That being said, if you find yourself in any of the following situations, you will typically need to have an audit:
+That being said, if you find yourself in any of the following situations, you will typically need to have a startup audit:

-- When it is required by an equity investor.
+When it is required by an equity investor.
 Sometimes—typically after a Series B or a Series C—an investor will require that you have an audit.
 In these cases, a lower level review won’t suffice.
-Pre-revenue, you may still be able to negotiate around a full audit, even if it is requested.
-As your company matures, however, an audit will likely be required.
+Pre-revenue, you may still be able to negotiate around a full startup audit, even if it is requested.
+As your company matures, however, an auditing service will likely be required.

-- When you’re company is “trading hands.”
-If you think you are going to try to sell your company or it is going to be acquired.
+When your company is “trading hands.”
+If you think you are going to try to sell your company or it is going to be acquired in the future.

-- Pre-IPO.
-If you’re taking your company from a private company to a public one, preparing to sell shares of stock to the general public.
+Pre-IPO.
+If you’re taking your company from a private company to a public one, prepare to sell shares of stock to the general public.

-Even if you don’t need an audit quite yet, it makes good business sense to keep solid financial records.
+Even if you don’t need an auditor quite yet, it makes good business sense to keep solid financial records, potentially looking for outside startup accounting services.
 You want to make sure you’re documenting your processes and controls for all of your financial transactions—even those that don’t directly affect your cash balance.
-This will help you to run your business more effectively and will set you up for success if and when you do find yourself in need of an audit.
+This will help you to run your business more effectively and will set you up for success if and when you do find yourself in need of a startup auditor.

 Do you think your business needs an audit?
 If you have questions about audits, please let us know in comments below, or contact Early Growth Financial Services.